Gonzalo6282/snap/README.md

 ### Useful resources

 - [Youtube](https://youtu.be/_MrShB9fh7U) - This helped me for create an animated custom hamburger icon for the navbar in bootstrap 5.
-- [Youtube](https://youtu.be/rg7Fvvl3taU) - This is an amazing article which helped me understand the CSS grid.
+- [Youtube](https://youtu.be/rg7Fvvl3taU) - This is an amazing tutorial which helped me understand the CSS grid.
 I'd recommend it to anyone still learning this concept.

 ## Author